To Configure Studio’s Default VM (Windows)

 If you want to configure older JDKs as the default VM for Anypoint Studio, provide the installation path to the version you want to use.

-As stated above, blank spaces are not allowed when defining paths on Windows.
+Blank spaces are not allowed when defining paths on Windows.
 This is why

 \Program Files\changes to

 If you encounter “Java was started but returned exit code=1” error while starting Anypoint Studio, modify the -vm argument to point to the jvm.dll as follows: